Blatko1/tictactoe/README.md

 # TicTacToe Game

-This is a popular TicTacToe game where 2 players are playing against each other. **It is currently in development.**
+This is a popular TicTacToe game where 2 players are playing against each other.

 It is played in your computer's console.
 You can run it by navigating to **src** folder:
 - cd <path\>/src